Privacy is both pinnacle and pivotal in today’s online world. Without it, we are exposed to all kinds of snooping and malicious threats.

 ExpressVPN’s DNS Protection

-For those of you who might not be familiar with the term, DNS (Domain Name Service) is the key service that makes the internet work.
+For those who might not be familiar with the term, DNS (Domain Name Service) is the key service that makes the internet work.
 It allows you to navigate hostnames to IP addresses.
-That way you can easily remember any website by its name and not have to remember where the IP address responds.
+That way, you can easily remember any website by its name and not have to remember where the IP address responds.

 Occasionally, a VPN gets caught napping and fails to protect your device’s DNS inquiry, even when the rest of your internet traffic is hidden by the VPN’s enclosed tunnel.
 This is what’s become known as a “DNS leak.”